CodeYourFuture/module-tests/README.md

 Don't forget to commit your code often.
 Once it's ready, create a pull request with your solution.

-Commits done after the time is up won't be considered.
+Commits done after the time is up won't be considered...